kylemotion/km-trim-layer-to-keys/README.md

 # Trim Layers To Keys

-This After Effects script trims your layer in and out points based on the first and last keyframes on your layer.
+This headless After Effects script trims your layer in and out points based on the first and last keyframes on your layer.
 Simply select the layers you want to trim and run the script.

 ## Installation